 Do I need to be a experienced walker/hiker already?

 Not at all.
-Walks are graded (easy, medium & challenging) and further details are included in the description on the event entry on the calendar page.
+Walks are graded (easy, medium & challenging) and further details are included in the description of the event.
 You can therefore choose according to your ability.

 Do you cater for vegans, vegetarians, food intolerances and allergies?